 - Lakeview

-- And surrounding suburbs.
+- And the surrounding suburbs

 Our familiarity with the local legal landscape and courts in these areas is a significant asset to clients.

-Chicago Employment Law FAQs
+Employment Law FAQs

 Below are answers to some frequently asked questions about employment law in Chicago: